Best daily deals

 Mic is live, user is adjusting levels for live monitoring

-If you do install the Logitech GHub utility, you can customize these all, of course.
+If you install the Logitech GHub utility, you can customize these all, of course.
 The idea is simple: if you need to customize your setup for a stream, Blue wants you to be able to do that.
-You can change the colors on all the LEDs, and even load up vocal presets to
+You can change the colors on all the LEDs and even load up vocal presets to

 What pickup pattern should you use?